mosabalrsaheed/mosabalrsaheed/README.md

 - 👯 I’m looking to collaborate on **open source/community projects**

-- 📝 I regularly write articles/tips on my linkedIn page, say hi if you see one
+- 📝 I regularly write articles/tips on my the magical place called the internet, say hi if you see one

 - 💬 Ask me about **Android, flutter, dart and open source, or anything really if I don't know we will enjoy discovering together  **